shanepeckham/ContainersOnAzure_IntroLab/README.md

 This intro lab serves to guide you on a few ways you can deploy a container on Azure, namely:

 *	Deploy a container on App Service PaaS platform
-*	Deploy a container on an Azure Container Instance (managed Kubernetes cluster)
+*	Deploy a container on an Azure Container Instance (managed Kubernetes instance)
 *	Deploy an unmanaged Kubernetes cluster on Azure using Azure Container Service (ACS) and deploy our container onto it
 * Deploy the ACS Connector to a Kubernetes cluster and use it to manage Azure Container Service instances
 * Write to Azure Cosmos DB.
 [Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) is Microsoft's globally distributed, multi-model database